nico-garcia-r/WindowsControl/README.md

 # WindowsControl
 Module to control MS Windows application

-Can be used with "Desktop Recorder"
+This module can be used with "Desktop Recorder"

 <ul>
   <li>